heutelbeck/sapl-policy-engine/sapl-documentation/6_6_Flask.md

 ### Enforcement Decorators

 All decorators work on synchronous Flask view functions.
-The decorators internally bridge to async for PDP communication.
+Because Flask is always synchronous, the one-shot decorators (`@pre_enforce`, `@post_enforce`) always run on the blocking enforcement core, which executes the view off the event loop, so synchronous database and IO access works normally.
+When you configure a transaction provider (see [Database Transactions](#database-transactions)) it must be a sync context-manager factory, since the blocking core uses it as a sync context manager.
 The Flask request context is accessed via `flask.request` and `flask.g`, so no explicit `request` parameter is needed in decorator arguments.

 #### @pre_enforce